African American Studies Program – University of Florida By‐Laws / Preamble

 A favorable recommendation for the salary increase must be approved by the Provost’s Office as part of the “discretionary salary increase pool” referenced in the collective bargaining agreement.
 For more information on market equity, see http://hr.ufl.edu/wp-content/uploads/docs/UFF_articles/24_article.pdf

-The adoption of these by‐laws shall be by a majority vote of members of the core faculty.
+AASP by‐laws can be amended by a majority vote of eligible faculty.

-AASP by‐laws can be amended by a two‐thirds vote of eligible faculty.
+AASP by‐laws can be amended by a majority vote of eligible faculty.
 Faculty members may request a vote by secret ballot on the by-laws.